velocitatem/lapaces-daemon/source/LADA-shell/README.md

 			- current function
 			- array of variables

+	tell [function] [parameters]
+		reports data based on given function and parameters.
+PRAMETERS ARE NON-DELARATIONAL! meaning that 'tell function a b' NOT 'tell function a=a b=b'

 	SYSTEM
 		if a command does not match any of the above defined, LADE will treat the input as a system command
 ```